Maximum Mean Discrepancy with Unequal Sample Sizes via Generalized U-Statistics: Preliminaries

 \begin{restatable}{theorem}{degenConds} In \cref{def:settings}, $\MMDhatsqu$ is infinitely degenerate (the variance is zero) if and only if $C_P = C_Q = \bzero$.
 Note that an infinitely degenerate MMD estimate may still be nonzero, such as if $P$ and $Q$ are distinct point masses.

-Now suppose that at least one of $C_P, C_Q$ is nonzero, so $\MMDhatsqu$'s order of degeneracy is either zero or one.
+Otherwise suppose at least one of $C_P, C_Q$ is nonzero, so $\MMDhatsqu$'s order of degeneracy is zero or one.
 Then: \begin{enumerate}[label={(\roman*)}] \item If $\mu_P = \mu_Q$, $\MMDhatsqu$ is first-order degenerate. \item When $\mu_P \ne \mu_Q$, $\MMDhatsqu$ may be either non-degenerate or first-order degenerate. \item Suppose $\cX$ is a topological space, $k(x, \cdot)$ is continuous for each $x$, and $\sup_{x \in \cX} k(x, x)$ is finite.
 Further assume the supports of $P$ and $Q$ are not disjoint.
 Then $\MMDhatsqu$ is degenerate if and only if $\mu_P = \mu_Q$. \item In \cref{setting:analytic}, $\MMDhatsqu$ is degenerate if and only if $\mu_P = \mu_Q$. \item In \cref{setting:analytic}, $\inner{\mu_P - \mu_Q}{C_P(\mu_P - \mu_Q)} > 0$ if and only if $\inner{\mu_P - \mu_Q}{C_Q(\mu_P - \mu_Q)} > 0$. \end{enumerate} \end{restatable} It is well-known that if $\mu_P = \mu_Q$, the $1/n$ term is zero.
-To the best of our knowledge, however, it has not been previously recognized in the literature that even when $\mu_P \ne \mu_Q$, the estimator may be first-order degenerate, and several papers make (informal) claims to the contrary.
-In many situations of interest, however, this is impossible, as shown in parts \ref{it:degen-cond-continuous} and \ref{it:degen-cond-analytic}.
+To the best of our knowledge, however, it has not been previously recognized in the literature that even when $\mu_P \ne \mu_Q$, the estimator may be first-order degenerate, and several papers make (informal) claims to the contrary.\footnote{For instance, see the sentence just before (3) of \citet{sutherland:opt-mmd}, the last sentence in the paragraph following (3) of \citet{deka:mmd-bfair}, or the discussion around Theorem 1 of \citet{kubler:wits}.} In many situations of interest, however, this is impossible, as shown in parts \ref{it:degen-cond-continuous} and \ref{it:degen-cond-analytic}.
 We also note that \ref{it:degen-cond-analytic} remains true if only one of $P,Q$ has a support with positive Lebesgue measure.

 The asymptotic behavior of U-statistics is also highly relevant, and determined by the degree of degeneracy.
 Here we need only textbook results, as shown by \citet[Section 3.2]{lee2019u} or \citet[Section 5.5]{serfling1980approximation}.